Elitefts SS Yoke Bar Review

 Home Gym Addict Review of the SS Yoke Bar

-This really is a great bar, the pad is comfortable and the camber of the bar is perfect.
+This really is a great bar, the pad is comfortable and the chamber of the bar is perfect.
 It does want to pitch you forward but that is also the reason that we wanted the thing in the first place.
 Instead of making a list of pros and cons I will say this, the only draw back to the SS Yoke bar is the price + shipping.
-If you are dead set on a safety squat bar then PLEASE forget about the pieces of junk on amazon that mimic this thing.
+If you are dead set on a safety squat bar then PLEASE forget about the pieces of junk of that mimic this thing.
 Be patient and watch Elitefts for sales.
-This thing will be available for around 300.00 at some point during the year (you might have to wait until december) so just wait it out if you don’t want to take the plunge a full price.
+This thing will be available for around 300.00 at some point during the year (you might have to wait until December) so just wait it out if you don’t want to take the plunge a full price.
 You weren’t training with a SSB bar before so you can stand to wait a bit longer.
 I’ve used the Rogue SSB and I can say this is just a better product.

 Things to keep in mind

 Regular collars won’t fit on this bar, we have the proloc collars and they still don’t quite secure as tight as I would like.
 Get a set of collars recommended for this bar because the plates do slide around a bit.